ortus-art/allocator/README.md

 The allocator itself uses std::list.

 Each chunk has memory map bit set, where one bit is used for each element stored.
 Plus each item contains a pointer pointing to the chunk manager.
-So generally memory overhead is sizeof(void *) + 1 bit ignoring possible memory alignment.
+So generally memory overhead is size of pointer plus size of bool.

 ## Forward Only List